For 4-12 months as of Aug 1.

 Student-to-educator ratio is typically 10:1.

 TSS provides meals and snacks that are nourishing, wholesome and served community-style to promote life-long healthy eating habits.
-All TSS campuses provide daily vegetarian snacks and beginning in Fall 2020, our East Lake campus will pilot our first school-provided lunch program.
+All TSS campuses provide daily vegetarian snacks and beginning in Summer 2020, our East Lake campus will pilot our first school-provided lunch program.
 Our menus are carefully designed by an experienced, professional chef and are plant-based, nut-free and allergy conscious.
 We use local, organic vegetables grown in our own school garden as much as possible.
 We strive to provide a balanced diet, with an emphasis on whole grains, fresh fruits, vegetables, beans, legumes, and seeds.

 Every Turning Sun campus features an art studio, or Atelier, where supplies are stored at student level so they can help select materials for creating.
 In classrooms, visual arts are incorporated into daily invitations and project work.
 Children are introduced to a variety of artistic mediums and encouraged to explore them fully.
 Messes are expected and add to the fun of learning.